kartikaya924/covidAnalysisIndia/README.md

 ## Methodology

-I filtered our donor pool based on various predictor variables such as income levels, population, movement restrictions and global mobility to find countries that were comparable to India during the pre intervention period.
+I filtered the donor pool based on various predictor variables such as income levels, population, movement restrictions and global mobility to find countries that were comparable to India during the pre intervention period.
-After that we performed our RSC using tslib library implementation and using no. of confirmed Covid cases as outcome variables.
+After that I performed our RSC using tslib library implementation by using no. of confirmed Covid cases as outcome variables and displayed a graph which shows the difference between the actual and the counterfactual outcomes.